 - Mixes easily and smoothly with water or other liquids

-My Vegan Protein Powder is the perfect blend of high-quality proteins, ideal for post workouts or any time of day for a quick energy charge and protein boost.
+My Vegan Protein Powder is the perfect blend of high-quality proteins, ideal for any time of day for a quick energy charge and protein boost.

 Vegan Protein Powder’s Revolutionary Packaging

-Not only is Vegan Protein Powder great for you, it’s great for the environment.
-By using a bag instead of a plastic container, we are able to take up considerably less space during the shipping process.
+Not only is Vegan Protein Powder great for you, it’s good for the environment.
+By using a convenient gusset pouch instead of a plastic container, we are able to take up considerably less space during the shipping process.
 As a result, less fuel is used.

-This new packaging also directly benefits you.
-With Vegan Protein Powder, now you’re able to easily pour the last couple of servings into the scoop — without causing a giant mess by trying to scoop the powder, or pour it from a rigid, round container.
+This packaging also directly benefits you.
+With Vegan Protein Powder, you’re able to easily pour the last couple of servings into the scoop — without causing a mess by trying to scoop the powder, or pour it from a rigid, round container.

-I’m constantly working with my team to improve not just our product formulas and formulations, but how to make your life easier with container packaging improvements.
+I’m constantly working with my team to improve not just our product formulas and formulations, but making your life easier with container packaging improvements.

-My new Vegan Protein Powder tastes delicious and offers a well-rounded array of complimentary quality proteins, omega-3 fatty acids, enzymes, and fiber.
+I know you’re going to enjoy my Vegan Protein Powder as much as I do.
+Not only does it taste delicious, it offers a well-rounded array of complimentary quality proteins, omega-3 fatty acids, enzymes, and fiber.

-My Vegan Protein Powder is a taste of the new generation of protein powders – showcasing the super nutritional contributions of plants.
-Order yours today!
+My Vegan Protein Powder is a taste of the “new” generation of protein powders – formulated with the optimal nutritional qualities of plants.

 Why not give it a try today?
 Order yours now!